Genivia/ugrep/README.md

 - **ugrep** option `-k`, `--column-number` to display the column number, taking tab spacing into account by expanding tabs, as specified by option `--tabs`.
-- **ugrep** option `-P` (Perl regular expressions) supports backreferences (with `--format`) and lookbehinds, which uses the Boost.Regex library for fast Perl regex matching with a PCRE-like syntax.
+- **ugrep** option `-P` (Perl regular expressions) supports backreferences (with `--format`) and lookbehinds, which uses the PCRE2 or Boost.Regex library for fast Perl regex matching with a PCRE-like syntax.
 - **ugrep** option `-b` with option `-o` or with option `-u`, **ugrep** displays the exact byte offset of the pattern match instead of the byte offset of the start of the matched line reported by GNU/BSD grep.